The Bachelor of Business is a three-year course, and is available on both a full time and part time basis.

 In planning their course, students must consult the Business Courses Guide for information regarding course rules and requirements, including unit prerequisite requirements.

-Students complete a major of 8 units and a minor of 4 units from the following areas of study (NB: BZ309 is available in a major only):
+Students complete a major of 8 units and a minor of 4 units in two of the following areas, or 4 electives in place of a minor (unit prerequisite requirements apply).

 The Business Administration major consists of 7 units chosen from among the majors in Accounting, Management and Marketing, with a minimum of 3 units at 300-level, and the following unit: